Difference Between Drafts and Checks

 4. A draft is made by a bank to a bank, while a check is issued by the bearer of the check to another person or organization.

-5. Drafts are highly protected in terms of money transfer, but without a signature, they are subject to fraud.
+5. Drafts are highly protected in terms of money transfers, but without a signature, they are subject to fraud.
 While checks may not assure money transfer, but fraudulent checks can be prevented with the help of the mandatory signature of the bearer.

 Difference Between Drafts and Checks